 Visiting Sugarlands Distilling Co. is always a blast!
 This great distillery frequently hosts free live music from talented local bands and touring acts.
 Of course, the moonshine itself is the main attraction.
 Sugarlands partners with the stars of the Discovery Channel’s Moonshiners Legends to bring their time-tested recipes to the masses.
 Visitors to the distillery will have the chance to sign up for a variety of special hands-on tours and workshops.

 Tasting Notes: Like the rest of the distilleries in Gatlinburg, Sugarlands charges $5 for tastings and gives out $5 coupons in return.
-Standout flavors include Electric Orange, Maple Bacon, and Apple Pie.
+Standout flavors include Blueberry Muffin, Maple Bacon, and Apple Pie.

 5. Tennessee Legend Distillery

 Tennessee Legend Distillery may not be flashy, but it has some of the best quality spirits in the Smokies.
 Guests will have the chance to sample a wonderful selection of moonshine, traditional whiskey, cream liqueur, and vodka.